Simon-Bruno/omen-frontend/components/assistant-ui/README.md

-# Assistant UI Tool Registry
+# Omen Tool Registry

-This directory contains custom tool UI components for the assistant-ui library.
+This directory contains custom tool UI components for the Omen eCommerce UX Co-Pilot.
 The tool registry system allows you to create custom displays for specific tool calls made by your AI assistant.

 ## Structure